koobzaar/koobzaar/README.md

 **Research**

-Co-authored a [CNPq](https://www.gov.br/cnpq/)-funded study on the consistency of COVID-19 mortality data across WHO countries, using the Newcomb-Benford Law and demographic indices for anomaly detection.
-Presented at ICMA 2024 and the Congresso da Fatec.

 Currently working on synthetic healthcare data pipelines for stress-testing Python ingestion systems, with probabilistic record linkage via the Fellegi-Sunter model.

 **Academic interests**